Congratulations! Here's a Chicken Coop

 Greg and I spent 14 amazing days in Hawaii for our honeymoon.
 It was beautiful!
 We stayed at the Westin in Maui, and the Andaz.
-We'd never stayed on the Wailea side of the island before, so it was fun to get to see more of a 'local' spot.
+We'd never stayed on the Wailea side of the island before, so it was fun to get to see more of the island.
 However, this post is not about Hawaii, this post is about my new chicken coop.
-Or should I say my 50 year old rotting shack that has been given the new title of 'chicken coop'.
+Or should I say a 50 year old shack that has been given the new title of 'chicken coop'.

 Let me give you the preface:

-In the midst of my hunt, Greg's uncle suggested I go look at a small barn near the golf course (yes, we have a golf course; no, we don't even have a school).
+In the midst of my hunt, Greg's uncle suggested I go look at a small barn near the golf course (kind of funny we have an 18 hole golf course here, but no longer have even an elementary school).
 So I hopped in my car, and went to find the barn he was talking about.
 I drove right by it, and as I whizzed past it, I slammed on my brakes.

 That.
 Cannot.
 Be.
 What.
 He.
 Is.
 Talking.
 About.

 Haha, yes, indeed - "that" is what he was talking about.
 A shed about the size of a small bathroom.
 Roof falling in, floorboards rotting, rats inhabiting.
 It was the exact opposite of what I had in mind (aside from being old).
 So, the hunt was still on.

 We left for our honeymoon, spent our 14 days in paradise, and breathed out a happy sigh as we drove up our driveway home.
 As we passed over the first cattle guard, I looked up towards our house.

 "Hey babe, what is that thing up there?"

 "Oh no he didn't."